-- 1. The song should be predominantly homophonic; that is, all voices should sing the same words simultaneously.
-This does not preclude the appropriate use of non-homophonic devices such as patter, backtime, echoes, and bell chords. - 2.
-Lyrics should be sung by all four parts through nearly all of the song's duration. - a.
+1. The song should be predominantly homorhythmic (note: this is the same thing as what was called homophonic in previous versions of this document); that is, all voices should sing the same word sounds simultaneously.
+This does not preclude the appropriate use of non-homophonic devices such as patter, backtime, echoes, and bell chords.

+2. Lyrics should be sung by all four parts through nearly all of the song's duration.

+a.
 Lengthy non-lyrical passages such as those employing neutral or nonsense syllables, humming, or instrumental imitation, may reduce the potential for lock and ring.
 Passages of this type should be occasional, brief, and musically appropriate.
 The use of non-lyric sounds by all four parts, such as when imitating musical instruments, is also permitted with moderate frequency.
 The use of nonsense syllables as rhythmic propellants, especially in the bass part, is also permitted with moderate frequency.
-The Music judge evaluates the extent to which such devices support the theme. - b.
-In chorus contest performances of songs, selected use of a soloist, duet, trio or quartet is acceptable as long as it is brief and appropriate. - 3.
-The Music judge notes the musical value of the lyrics.
+The Music judge evaluates the extent to which such devices support the theme.

+b.
+In chorus contest performances of songs, selected use of a soloist, duet, trio or quartet is acceptable as long as it is brief and appropriate.

+3. The Music judge notes the musical value of the lyrics.
 Effective song lyrics possess artistic and poetic qualities not found in ordinary prose.
 Amateurish lyrics often lack such qualities, being unpoetic or inelegant.
 The Music judge expects to hear rhyming lyrics in all sections of a song.
-The absence of rhyme, when it is distracting, will result in a lower Music score. - 4.
-In good music, the marriage of lyrics with other musical elements is natural and elegant.
-Lyrics should support the melody and be well tailored to the rhythm/meter. - 5.
-The Music judge adjudicates the musicality displayed in the phrasing and delivery of the lyrics, especially in songs in which the lyrics are central to the theme. - 6.
-Alteration of the composer's lyrics might be distracting, especially when the lyrics are well known.
+The absence of rhyme, when it is distracting, will result in a lower Music score.

+4. In good music, the marriage of lyrics with other musical elements is natural and elegant.
+Lyrics should support the melody and be well tailored to the rhythm/meter.

+5. The Music judge adjudicates the musicality displayed in the phrasing and delivery of the lyrics, especially in songs in which the lyrics are central to the theme.

+6. Alteration of the composer's lyrics might be distracting, especially when the lyrics are well known.
 Alterations are acceptable, for example, when the original lyrics would not be clearly understood by today's audiences.